andeya/erpc/README.md

         // Version returns the protocol's id and name.
         Version() (byte, string)
         // Pack writes the Message into the connection.
-        // Note: Make sure to write only once or there will be package contamination!
+        // NOTE: Make sure to write only once or there will be package contamination!
         Pack(*Message) error
         // Unpack reads bytes from the connection to the Message.
-        // Note: Concurrent unsafe!
+        // NOTE: Concurrent unsafe!
         Unpack(*Message) error
     }
     ProtoFunc func(io.ReadWriter) Proto